KalaayPT/Profit-Taker-Guide/advanced/solo-speedrun-builds.md

 **Less Umbral formas:**

 You will have less power strength, but you can replace any umbral mods with their regular versions.
-Chroma is rather tanky already, especially if you use elemental ward for defense purposes, so the lack of Umbral Vitality/Fiber shouldn’t hurt much.
+Chroma is rather tanky already, especially if you use Elemental Ward for defense purposes, so the lack of Umbral Vitality/Fiber shouldn’t hurt much.
 You can also consider replacing Fiber with utility like Natural Talent.

 **No Primed Sure Footed:**